guildai/guild.ai/pages/start/optimize.md

 Guild starts an interactive application that lets you browse experiment results.
 Runs with lower `loss` appear at the top of the list.
 Use your arrow keys to navigate.
-Press `1` to sort by the current column (ascending) or `2` (descending).
+Press `1` to sort by the current column in ascending order or `2` to sort in descending order.
+Press `?` for a list of supported commands.

 ![](/assets/img/compare-start.png)

-^ Compare experiment results --- press `?` for a list of commands;
-  press `q` to exit
+^ Compare experiment results --- press `?` for a list of commands, `q` to exit

 Exit Guild Compare by pressing `q`.

-You can specify multiple values for more than one flag.
-Guild runs trials for all possible flag value combinations.
+When you specify lists for more than one flag, Guild runs trials for each flag value combination (the cartesian product of flag values).

-Run trials for multiple values of `x` and `noise` (the `noise` flag is a second sample hyperparameter that determines how much random noise is used when calculating the mock value for `loss`):
+The following command generates four runs --- one for for each unique combination of flag values:

 ``` command
 guild run train.py x=[-0.5,0.5] noise=[0.1,0.2]